 Recently, Civil War Cycling announced the availability of PDF maps for biking the Gettysburg battlefield.
+[Update: New for 2021, checkout our Maps to Bike Gettysburg mini-book series.]
 Today, this blog post asks the question, so what?!

 What’s the big deal?

 You may be wondering why an official park map isn’t good enough for bicyclists who want a historical ride through Gettysburg National Military Park.
 Or maybe you’re thinking that someone’s Strava or Map My Ride post will work just fine.
 You will be disappointed with both of those options.

 If you want a safe, circular, and educational bicycle ride through the Gettysburg battlefield…

 you need either a licensed battlefield guide *OR* maps that are tailored specifically to the needs of a bicycling historian.

 The official park map, as well as GPS routes that you can find online, lack the details that you need for historical touring.
 They may not avoid town roads.
 They do not provide information or photographs about monuments or the battlefield landscape.
 Rarely will they document one-way roads or identify blind curves or shady rest areas.
 And of course, auto tour guidebooks are designed for motor vehicles, not bicycles.

 Want maps for a self-directed bicycle tour?

 Please consider Civil War Cycling’s comprehensive paperback guidebook (paid link) and/or PDF companion maps for bicycling Gettysburg.
 Neither the guidebook nor the PDF document maps require the other.
 A third option is to travel light with a paperback mini-book from our Maps to Bike Gettysburg mini-book series.